nirsky/react-native-scaling-example/README.md

     <img src="images/tablet1.png" height="450" hspace="20"/>
 </div>

-<br/>That's obviously not how we want our component to look like on the tablet..
+<br/>That's obviously not how we want our component to look like on the tablet (Did I say dryer already?).

 <h3>Method 1: Flex</h3>